bl4drnnr/bl4drnnr/README.md

 Interested in coding - web development ⚡️ and AI (make computers do beep-boop 🤖 ), network technologies 📡 , DevOps staff and cybersecurity 🛡.

 A small list of hobbies I'm interested in besides programming:
-- Trading 💰
+- Trading, economic and investments 💰
-- Playing electro guitar 🎸
+- Playing electro guitar (I could be a rock star :( ) 🎸
 ---

 🧰 Toolbox